domeru369/cyclistic-bike-share/README.md

 * I merged all the data from quarter 1 to december 2020 using union all.
 [Data merging](https://github.com/domeru369/cyclistic-bike-share-case-study/blob/main/data%20merging.sql)

 ### Data Exploration Analysis (EDA)
-* I performed EDA in order to understand the data better.
+* I performed EDA in order to gain a deep understanding of the data.
 [EDA](https://github.com/domeru369/cyclistic-bike-share-case-study/blob/main/Data%20Exploration%20Analysis(EDA).sql)
 * There are 3,541,683 rows
 * This table shows the data columns and data types [table](https://github.com/domeru369/cyclistic-bike-share-case-study/blob/main/sql%20extracted%20tables%20and%20tableau%20visualizations/info.%20schema.csv)
 * I checked the ride ID column to confirm if all ride IDS have the same character length and i found out that almost all the ride IDs have a length of 16 except 2401